 “After this, there is no turning back.
 You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes.”

-Renee Descartes (1596-1650) was perhaps the first to tinker with the idea of the Matrix.
+Renee Descartes (1596-1650) was perhaps the first to tinker with the idea of a matrix.
 He began an intellectual quest by assuming the existence of a malicious demon who was able to superimpose an alternate reality over the real world.
 With this assumption in mind, the mathematician was then forced to doubt everything, including his own existence.
 Ultimately, he issued his classic conclusion: cogito ergo sum, “I think, therefore I am.”
 While this mental exercise is far too extreme to be of much use to us, the underlying presupposition is true: our perception of reality is distorted, therefore we have good reason to routinely question our beliefs.

 As human beings, to one degree or another, we all spend our entire lives in The Matrix, deluding ourselves with pleasantries and falsehoods to dull the sharp edge of reality.
 We can’t help it.
 Like Norman Bates (convinced he is really his elderly mother) in the closing scene of “Psycho,” we grade ourselves on the curve.
 We tell ourselves assuring little lies, like he did: “Let them see what kind of a person I am.
 I’m not even going to swat that fly.
 I hope they are watching… they’ll see.
 They’ll see and they’ll know, and they’ll say, “Why, she wouldn’t even harm a fly….”